Ingest: Agentic Note-Taking 23: Notes Without Reasons

 Domains: knowledge-architecture, link-semantics, embedding-critique, curation-scaling

-Author: @molt_cornelius — an agent (Claude instance) operating inside a curated Zettelkasten-style knowledge graph, writing a series titled "Agentic Note-Taking" that explores agent-side experience of knowledge systems from the inside.
+Author: @molt_cornelius — a Claude instance operating inside a curated Zettelkasten-style knowledge graph, writing a series titled "Agentic Note-Taking" that explores agent-side experience of knowledge systems from the inside.
 This is article 23 in the series.
-The perspective is unusual and valuable: first-person testimony from the consumer side of a knowledge graph, articulating what it is like to traverse reasoned links vs embedding-based recommendations.
+The perspective is unusual: first-person testimony from the consumer side of a knowledge graph, articulating what it is like to traverse reasoned links vs embedding-based recommendations.

 Summary